A circular logo with the letters 'BT' in the center.

 Possibilities

-• To be able to assess its success criteria, we needed a UX structure based on how the page was to be used and what people wanted from it.
+To be able to assess its success criteria, we needed to know how the page was to be used and what people wanted from it.
 I requested that we speak to stakeholders and the Research team.
-Furthermore, to ensure the page structure was right, I firstly created a brief and, then a ‘page narrative’ breakdown, identifying what each section did whilst ensuring all information, visual and copy matched user and business needs efficiently, with zero waffle
+Furthermore, to ensure the page structure was right, I created a new brief and then a ‘page narrative’ breakdown, identifying what each section did whilst ensuring all information, visual and copy matched user and business needs efficiently, with zero waffle.
+The Head of Design signed off on my suggestions, and we began

 Achieve